adam-back/react/Redux/NOTES.md

   1. Takes two arguments: state and action
     i.
 If state is undefined, reducer should return the initial state of the application
-  2. If an unknown action is dispatched, return current state
+  2. If an unknown action is dispatched, return current state IV.
+Stores
+  1. Binds the three principles of Redux by holding current state, dispatching actions, and receives reducer.
+  2. Three methods:
+    a. getState
+    b. dispatch (actions)
+    c. subscribe
+      i.
+Callback triggers any time action has been dispatched ii.
+Used to update UI